-Chinese food is definitely a favorite in our house, but I am not a fan of ordering it from restaurants on a regular basis, so I like to make my own and trust me it’s even better.
+Chinese food is definitely a favorite in our house, but I am not a fan of ordering it on a regular basis, so I like to make my own and trust me it’s even better.
 I love making unhealthy foods, healthy; it’s truly a passion of mine.
 Healthy eating can be delicious.

 - 1/4 cup honey

 - 2 tablespoons rice vinegar

 - 2 teaspoon grapeseed oil, sesame oil, etc. (you could really use any oil you prefer)

 - 1 pound boneless, skinless chicken breast/tenderloins, cut into bit size pieces

 - 2 tablespoons all purpose flour (gluten-free works too)